 Friends of the Cheat has been diligently working to “restore, preserve, and promote the natural outstanding qualities of the Cheat River watershed” since 1994.
 FOC works with local citizens, government, agency and industry partners to clean up local streams and rivers, promote eco-friendly practices, and support proactive regulation to protect the watershed and everyone downstream.

-The organization has grown over the last 18 years from a small group of volunteer whitewater enthusiasts dragging tires out of the river to a full time staff of four.
+The organization has grown over the last 20 years from a small group of volunteer whitewater enthusiasts dragging tires out of the river to a full-time staff of seven.
 Staff and volunteers work on a variety of initiatives including acid mine drainage remediation, baseline data collection, river access development, brownfields revitalization, and rail-trail projects—just to name a few!

 These efforts are tangible, but the cost of doing business goes beyond available project funds.
 Membership contributions help FOC pay for these not-so-glamorous costs.
 Support the work of this flagship watershed group by donating today!

 An annual membership for an individual or family is only $30.
 This base level earns you a FOC sticker and electronic or printed Into the Canyon newsletters for one year.